Charlie Kirk Assassination Aftermath

 And we're talking 40,000 people a year, 121 people every day.

-coming to the UK is I no longer have these horror fantasies around getting up in the morning and seeing my kids high school on CNN.
+And I've said this over and over, the free gift with purchase coming to the UK is I no longer have these horror fantasies around getting up in the morning and seeing my kids high school on CNN.

-I was, you know, I was thinking like, what is this idea of what a college is?
+I was, you know, I was thinking, like, what is this idea of what a college is?

-I interviewed, you know, Jordan Klepper actually, his recent documentary was about Charlie Kirk, you know, about people, how he went there.
+I interviewed, you know, Jordan Klepper, actually, his recent documentary was about Charlie Kirk, you know, about people, how he went there.

-And it was it was a really interesting discussion because in many ways, you know, he was saying it's sort of.
+And it was a really interesting discussion because in many ways, you know, he was saying it's sort of the reason why he was successful is he actually showed up and talked to them, right?

 That was the thing.